jvalls1/usa-indicators/README.md

       &nbsp;&nbsp;| -- housing <br>
       &nbsp;&nbsp;| -- personal_economy <br>
       &nbsp;&nbsp;| -- indicators <br>
-      &nbsp;&nbsp;| -- codes_geocodes <br>
+      &nbsp;&nbsp;| -- geographies <br>

 Locations:<br>
-* Due the large number and volume of files a google drive is used.
+* Due the large number and volume of files a google drive is used

-* One the project will be moved to cloud, correspondent storage will be used.
+# Data Quality

+This section describes the data quality process.<br> For each section of data a profiling data process is executed and then based on the results <br>
+it is run a cleaning process.
+As a result of both process a buch of new datasets are generated.<br>

+## healt_insurance

+*  Health_insurance_profiling.ipynb, is used for profiling and cleaning.
+The file sahie2019.csv is used.
+*  Health_insurance_profiling.py runs for all set of files sahieXXXX.csv.
+   For each file these ones are generated: <br>
+   * XXXX_sahie_county.csv
+   * XXXX_sahie_state.csv
+   * health_insurance_dataQ.html (A report to be used in the modeling step)

 ## Maps